insightsengineering/teal.osprey/README.md

 A stable release of all `NEST` packages from June 2022 is also available [here](https://github.com/insightsengineering/depository#readme).

-In order to run many of the examples you will also need to install the [`scda`](https://insightsengineering.github.io/scda/) package.

 ## Stargazers and Forkers

 ### Stargazers over time